Skip navigation

 “We can never have too much security,” said President Lennart Meri.
 To mark his continuing legacy in foreign and security policy thinking, the annual Lennart Meri Conference (LMC) aims to encourage curiosity and debate, highlight unity and diversity, and foster liberty and democracy.

-The LMC starts on Thursday evening with an opening session, followed by an invitation-only dinner hosted by the President, and concluding with a ’night owl’ session.
-The event continues on Friday, with a two-hour break in the afternoon during which the organisers offer participants the opportunity to take part in various side events and excursions.
-The LMC concludes on Saturday with a farewell lunch.
+The LMC starts on Friday evening with an opening session, followed by an invitation-only dinner hosted by the President, and concluding with a ’night owl’ session.
+The event continues on Saturday, with a two-hour break in the afternoon during which the organisers offer participants the opportunity to take part in various side events and excursions.
+The LMC concludes on Sunday with a farewell lunch.

 The LMC is an invitation only event and is organised by the International Centre for Defence and Security (ICDS), Estonia’s premier defence, security and foreign policy think-tank, together with the Lennart Meri European Foundation.